QinqinAndMacaulayCat/copula-model-project/report.md

 ### 3.1 Data

 ### 3.2 Code
+#### 3.2.1 Data Fetcher
+1. **`__init__(self, tickers: list, start_date: datetime, end_date: datetime)`** - This method initializes the `DataFetcher` object.
+It takes in three arguments:
+   - `tickers`: a list of stock or index tickers,
+   - `start_date`: the start date for fetching historical data,
+   - `end_date`: the end date for the data fetching period.

+2. **`fetch_and_save_data(self)`** - It uses `yfinance` to download the adjusted closing prices for each ticker between the specified `start_date` and `end_date`.
+The downloaded data is then forward-filled for any missing values and saved to the CSV file.
+Finally, it computes the percentage change of the adjusted closing prices, dropping any rows with missing values.

+3. **`plot_distribuion(self)`** - This method generates and displays histograms of the return distributions for each ticker in the `tickers` list.

+Here， we choosed a list of tickers (tickers = ['^GSPC', '^DJI', '^TNX', '^IXIC', '^RUT']), representing the five financial instruments of S&P 500 Index, Dow Jones Industrial Average, CBOE 10-Year Treasury Note Yield, NASDAQ Composite Index and Russell 2000 Index.
+The start date of our data is set to January 1st, 2023, and the end date is set to November 1st, 2024.
+Using these parameters, we fetched historical market data of indices from Yahoo Finance.
+Then, we calculated the return of these indices and dropped invalid data as the input of our model.

-#### 3.2.1 Distribution
+#### 3.2.2 Distribution
+In this code, the `Multivariate` class is designed to perform various multivariate statistical operations on a given dataset.
+The class includes methods for calculating empirical cumulative distribution functions (ECDF), empirical percent-point functions (PPF), extreme value correlation, and visualization of data through heatmaps and kernel density estimation (KDE) plots.
+The main methods in the class are:

+1. **`__init__(self, data)`** - This is the initialization method of the `Multivariate` class.
+It takes a `data` argument.
+The method calculates and stores the covariance and correlation matrices of the data.

+2. **`empircal_cdf(self)`** - This method computes the empirical cumulative distribution function (ECDF) for each column of the dataset.
+The ECDF is calculated by ranking the values in each column and dividing by the total number of data points.
+The result is stored in the `self.ecdf` attribute, and the method prints the rank of the data along with its length for verification.
+It returns the calculated ECDF values.

+3. **`empircal_ppf(self, u)`** - This method calculates the empirical percent-point function (PPF) for a given set of quantiles (`u`).
+It iterates through each column in the data and computes the quantile value at the corresponding position in `u` for each column.
+The method returns an array of PPF values, which are the inverse of the ECDF.

+4. **`extreme_value_correlation(df, percentile=95, direction="upper")`** - This static method computes the extreme value correlation for a dataset by analyzing the tail behavior of the data.
+It first calculates the threshold for each column at a given percentile.
+It then calculates the correlation of extreme values by checking how often two columns both exceed their respective thresholds (upper or lower).
+The result is returned as a correlation matrix showing the conditional probability of extreme values occurring together for each pair of columns.

+5. **`heatmap(data, title)`** - This static method generates a heatmap visualization for the given data.
+It creates a heatmap from the data which can be used to visualize the relationships or correlations between different variables in the dataset.

+6. **`plot_kde_comparison(df, title)`** - This method creates a pairplot to compare the kernel density estimates (KDE) of the variables.
+The pairplot visualizes both scatter plots and KDEs on the diagonal.
+This method is useful for understanding the pairwise relationships and distributions of variables in the dataset.

-#### 3.2.2 CVine
+#### 3.2.3 CVine

 In this code, we use the class `CVine` to realize the canonical vine copula.
 Basically, the class involves the following methods:

-1. `build_tree()` - to build the tree structure of the canonical vine copula.
+1. **build_tree()** - to build the tree structure of the canonical vine copula.
 This method will fill the class attribute `tree` with the tree structure.

-2. `fit()` - to fit the canonical vine copula to the data.
+2. **fit()** - to fit the canonical vine copula to the data.
 This method will estimate the parameters of the copulae in the vine tree, which will call the method `get_likelihood()` to calculate the log-likelihood of the tree.
 Here, we use `scipy.optimize.minimize` to maximize the log-likelihood.

-3. `simulate()` - to simulate data from the canonical vine copula.
+3. **simulate()** - to simulate data from the canonical vine copula.
 This method will simulate data from the fitted vine copula.
 In this algorithm, we generate independent uniform random variables and then use the algorithm mentioned in Section 2 to generate dependent uniform random variables.

+### 3.2.3 Gaussian Copula
+In this code, we use the class `GaussianCopula` to implement a Gaussian copula for modeling dependencies between multiple variables.
+The class involves several key methods, each performing distinct tasks in the copula modeling process:

+1. **estimate_paras()** - This method estimates the parameters (mean and standard deviation) for each variable in the dataset.
+It calculates the mean (`miu`) and standard deviation (`sigma`) for each variable in the dataset and stores these parameters in the `parameter_dict` attribute.
+These parameters are essential for understanding the marginal distributions of the individual variables before applying the copula.

+2. **estimate_corr()** - This method estimates the correlation matrix from the dataset.
+It first centers the data by subtracting the mean of each variable and then computes the covariance matrix.
+The covariance matrix is normalized by dividing by the product of the standard deviations of the variables to obtain the correlation matrix.
+This matrix captures the dependencies between the variables, which will later be used to introduce correlation in the simulated data.

+3. **generate_samples(n_samples)** - This method generates samples from the fitted Gaussian copula.
+It first creates independent random variables using the `generate_normal_bm` function, which generates standard normal random variables using the Box-Muller method.
+Then, it applies the Cholesky decomposition to the correlation matrix to introduce the dependency structure between the variables.
+The uncorrelated normal variables are multiplied by the Cholesky factor, resulting in correlated normal variables.
+These are then transformed into uniform random variables using the cumulative distribution function (CDF) of the normal distribution.
+Finally, the uniform random variables are mapped back to the marginal distributions using the inverse cumulative distribution (quantile function), generating correlated sample returns from the copula.

-#### 3.2.3 CCVar
+#### 3.2.4 CCVar

 In this section, we describe the code implementation of CCVaR using Python.
 The implementation is encapsulated in the `CCVaR` class, which contains methods to calculate CCVaR for single asset-factor pairs and generate a CCVaR matrix for all assets and factors.